Achu-24/Emma-Assignment-R1/README.md

 ### Phase 3: CRM Synchronization (hubspotSync.ts)

-This script reads the data from the `BabyNames` table and pushes it as new **Contacts** to your HubSpot account via their API.
+This script reads from the `BabyNames` table and pushes it as new **Contacts** to your HubSpot account via their API.

   * **File:** `src/hubspotSync.ts`
   * **Action:** Reads data from MySQL and sends API requests to HubSpot.